kurniasuryab13/kurniasuryab13/README.md

 # Kurnia Surya - Data Analyst / Data Engineer

-👋 Hello and welcome!
+👋 Hello and welcome to my GitHub Profile!

 I'm **Kurnia Surya**, a Data Analyst and Data Engineer who love transforming raw data into impactful insights and build a strong data pipeline.
 I've been trained by Hacktiv8's program called Comprehensive Data Analyst and work by experience in government agency at East Java Goverment.
-I use a data-driven approach to tackle problems at work, and I'm eager to apply that in the business world to help organizations make decisions that are both accurate and impactful.

 ---